Entrosplainer

 Wrap up

 So, yeah.
-In this 'splainer we tried to unpack:
+In this explainer, we tried to unpack the following:

 • The distinction between the Entropy signing protocol and the application-level programs which determine what can be signed.